 The Eastern Algarve is more than just sun, sea and sand!

-When you think of the Algarve in the south of Portugal, you have an image of sun, sea and beach.
+When you think of the Algarve in southern Portugal, you picture sun, sea, and beach.
 But there is more!
-In the eastern part of the Algarve, between Faro and Tavira, lies a 60 kilometre long belt of islands and peninsulas with a lagoon behind it.
+In the eastern part of the Algarve, between Faro and Tavira, lies a 60-kilometer-long belt of islands and peninsulas with a lagoon behind it.

 Pearl of the Algarve

-This entire nature reserve Ria Formosa, also called the Pearl of the Algarve, also consists of sandbanks, salt pans, marshes, white beaches and dunes with plants and about 1500 animal species.
+This entire nature reserve Ria Formosa, also known as the Pearl of the Algarve, consists further of sandbanks, salt pans, marshes, white beaches, and dunes with plants and about 1500 animal species.

-You can actually compare it to our Dutch Wadden area.
-On a special app you can see exactly when you can safely cross over to one of the islands before the tide comes in again.
+You can actually compare it to our Dutch Wadden Sea area.
+On a special app, you can see exactly when you can safely cross on foot to one of the islands before high tide comes again.

-For birdwatchers this breeding and migratory bird area is very interesting.
+For birdwatchers, this breeding and migratory bird area is very interesting.
 There are more than 200 different species of birds to spot.
-The most famous for us laymen are the storks, flamingos and herons but there are also rare and local species to discover.
+The most well-known for us laypeople are the storks, flamingos, and herons, but there are also rare and local species to discover.

-When it is dark, we see in the distance the small fishing boats on the Atlantic Ocean catching octopus with bright lights.
-Every morning these are sold fresh in the market halls in the various villages by the sea.
+When it's dark, we see in the distance the small fishing boats on the Atlantic Ocean that catch octopus with bright lights.
+Every morning these are sold fresh in the market halls in the various seaside villages.

-You can't get fish and shellfish much fresher (and tastier) than in the Ria Formosa.
-On the boulevard in the village of Olhao we regularly go to a French café to eat oysters.
-These oysters are farmed in the lagoon that you can look out on from this restaurant on the boulevard.
+You can't get fresher (and tastier) fish and shellfish than in the Ria Formosa.
+On the boulevard in the village of Olhao, we regularly go to a French café to eat oysters.
+These oysters are grown in the lagoon that you look out on from this little restaurant on the boulevard.

 Dolphin spotting in the Algarve

-In the lagoon you will also find freshwater turtles, seahorses and dolphins.
-With a bit of luck, especially in spring, you can spot dolphins on boat excursions.
+In the lagoon, you can also find freshwater turtles, seahorses, and dolphins.
+With boat excursions, you can, with a bit of luck, especially in spring, spot dolphins.

 Chameleons

-Chameleons are also found there.
+Chameleons also occur here.
 They are quite rare in Europe and are beautiful to see, especially their special very slow way of moving.
-But hey, this way he can stalk his prey very well.
-If you come across one on a road, feel free to help him before he gets run over!
+But well, this way he can sneak up on his prey very well.
+If you encounter one on a path, feel free to help him before he gets run over!

-In our garden we have seen them a few times now.
-Our caravan is under two large alfarroba trees from which the ripe pods regularly come down.
-A chameleon fell from the tree and onto Maarten's shoulder!
-Still a bit of a shock when such a large pod starts walking!
+In our garden, we have now seen them several times.
+Our caravan is under two large carob trees whose ripe pods regularly fall down.
+A chameleon fell out of the tree and onto Maarten's shoulder!
+Quite a shock when such a large pod starts moving!

-The Parque Natural de Ria Formosa Visitor Centre, part of the Ria Formosa Natural Park, is located on the edge of the lively village of Olhao.
-Here you can spot these chameleons and many other species.
+The visitor center Parque Natural de Ria Formosa, part of the nature park Ria Formosa, is located on the edge of the lively village of Olhao.
+Here you can spot these chameleons and many other animal species.

 Photo: chameleon in our garden